Simple Homemade Cinnamon Syrup

 Yup, you can replace the brown sugar with any sweetener of your choice.
 It can be white sugar, maple syrup, date sugar, honey, or agave.

-Add cinnamon flavor to your coffee and tea with this easy recipe.
+Add cinnamon and brown sugar flavor to your coffee and tea with this easy recipe.

 • ¾ cup water